Ivan Lorković: Personal life

-In 1899, Lorković married Valerija Krištof (known as "Lera"), the daughter of a prominent Slovenian veternarian.
+In 1899, Lorković married Valerija "Lera" Krištof, the daughter of a prominent Slovenian veterinarian.
 Krištof was a keen philanthropist who was interested in sport, an interest she shared with her husband.

 Lorković and Krištof had six children.
-Among them, their youngest child Mladen became a Ustaša minister in the fascist Independent State of Croatia, and a Nazi-collaborationist involved in the Lorković–Vokić plot.
+Among them, their youngest child Mladen became an Ustaša minister in the fascist Independent State of Croatia, and a Nazi-collaborationist involved in the Lorković–Vokić plot.
 Their eldest son Zdravko became an entomologist known for his work in cytotaxonomy on butterfly chromosomes.
 Their only daughter, Vlasta, was a pianist who worked for a time as a music teacher at the Zagreb Music Academy.
 Vlasta married Šimun Debelić and was a friend of pianist Melita Lorković (no relation).

 A passionate mountaineer, Lorković also participated in the Croatian Sports Association, an organization that aimed to establish independent Croatian representation in international sporting events.
 He was commemorated for this work in 2023 by the Croatian Olympic Committee.

 In 1913, Lorković became the godfather of Vane Ivanović, son of Ivan Rikard Ivanović.
 Ivan was one of Lorković's parliamentary colleagues and fellow member of the Croat-Serb Coalition.